 Transition A0:A2.
-If, on the other hand, the PHY receives a RX_REQUEST signal (0Z) from one of its children and the node is the root, it starts the bus grant process.
+If, on the other hand, the PHY receives a RX_REQUEST signal (0Z) from one of its children, has no queued requests from its own link and is the root, it starts the bus grant process.

 Transition A0:RX.
 If the PHY receives the RX_DATA_PREFIX signal on any of its ports while idle, it shifts into the Receive state and notifies the link layer that any pending arbitration requests have been lost.